 Open space resources in Urban Areas should be designed and created during development.
-Their value to the Community is determined by their configuration, attributes and relationship to the surrounding areas.
-Urban open spaces will increase in importance as the County's Urban Development Area (UDA) is more densely developed.
+Their value to the community is determined by their configuration, attributes and relationship to the surrounding areas.
+Urban open spaces will increase in importance as the County's UDA is more densely developed.
 Development in the Urban Areas should consider specifically designed open spaces incorporated as amenities to offset the higher densities.

 Wooded areas are an important resource and should be considered during planning and designing open spaces.
 The benefits of wooded include areas the maintenance of ground and surface water quality, groundwater recharge areas, habitat for biological resources, added oxygen to the air, and help protect environmentally sensitive areas.
 Urban wooded areas provide buffers and potential recreational opportunities.
 These areas help to preserve the natural scenery and can make the Urban Area a more attractive place to live.
 Rural open spaces of prime agricultural areas, forested areas, mountainous areas and stream valleys have particular value to the community; and they should be conserved.
-(See Agricultural and Forestal Lands above)
+(See Agricultural and Forestal Lands)

-Inappropriate sites like prime farm land, floodplains, habitats for threatened or endangered species, wetlands and land near wetlands, land near bodies of water and designated park land should be avoided during site selection and development to reduce environmental impacts.
-Development should be channeled into urban areas with existing infrastructure which would help protect natural resources and that existing natural areas should be conserved and restored to provide habitats and to promote biodiversity.
+The use of aspects of Sustainable Sites design should be implemented in the County and encouraged for new developments.
+Sustainable Sites is a component of the United States Green Building Council's (USGBC) LEED® program and Green Building Initiative (Green Globes®) rating system programs.
+These programs give guidance that suggests inappropriate sites like prime farm land, floodplains, habitats for threatened or endangered species, wetlands and land near wetlands, land near bodies of water and designated park land should be avoided during site selection and development to reduce environmental impacts.
+These programs state that development should be channeled into urban areas with existing infrastructure which would help protect natural resources and that existing natural areas should be conserved and restored to provide habitats and to promote biodiversity.